-Paint) Liquid only accepted at the HHW facility.
+Paint) Oil and lead based pain only accepted at the HHW facility.
 The City and County educate the public on drying latex paint to a solid so it can be disposed as household trash.

 Electronic Waste) Ewaste is collected at the HHW facility free of charge from households (modest fee for businesses).
 The County and City both pay contractors to take and recycle electronic waste at drop off locations without charging fees for residents.